The NSF awards provide stipends and tuition for students studying in STEM-related fields

 Receiving the NSF award, Cantrell said, “means I can work on my research and put more energy into my research and not have to worry about teaching.”

 The award provides three years of funding over a five-year period, so recipients can decide when they want to receive the funding.
-Cantrell said she decided to take the funding in her first year “so I can hit the ground running and not get bogged down and build a solid foundation.
+Cantrell said she decided to take the funding in her first year “so I can hit the ground running and not get bogged down and build a solid foundation."

 She plans to stagger the years she teaches with years she can focus on research, particularly when she is doing field work in Ecuador.

-The Graduate Research Fellowship Program works to ensure the quality, vitality and diversity of the scientific and engineering workforce in the United States.
+The Graduate Research Fellowship Program works to ensure the quality, vitality, and diversity of the scientific and engineering workforce in the United States.
 The program seeks to broaden participation in science and engineering of underrepresented groups, including women, minorities, persons with disabilities, and veterans.

 As the oldest graduate fellowship of its kind, the program has a long history of selecting recipients who achieve high levels of success in their future academic and professional careers.
-The reputation of the graduate follows recipients often helps them become lifelong leaders that contribute significantly to both scientific innovation and teaching.
+The reputation of the fellowship follows recipients and often helps them become lifelong leaders that contribute significantly to both scientific innovation and teaching.

 More than 450 have become members of the National Academy of Sciences, and 42 fellows have become Nobel laureates.